AshAswin/evidential_mcdo_adf_gp/README.md

 In order to view outputs of each methods, please uncomment the cell with corresponding function definitions and provide plot parameters accordingly.

-More structured version of these source code implementations will be updated soon.
+More structured version of these source code implementations will be available soon.